ramsey-devs/ramsey/README.md

 ## About

-Ramsey is a library for probabilistic modelling using [Haiku](https://github.com/deepmind/dm-haiku) and [JAX](https://github.com/google/jax).
+Ramsey is a library for probabilistic modelling using [JAX](https://github.com/google/jax).
+Ramsey implements **probabilistic** models, such as neural processes, Gaussian processes, Bayesian timeseries models and state-space-models, clustering processes, etcetc.
-It builds upon the same module system that Haiku is using and is hence fully compatible with Haiku's and NumPyro's API.
+Ramsey is designed to be compatible with common JAX-based frameworks, such as NumPyro or Distrax.

 ## Example usage